 Setsuo Tomita (born 1931) was incarcerated at the Manzanar camp during World War II at the age of 10.
 A U.S. Air Force veteran and longtime community advocate, Setsuo remains active in educating others about the Japanese American incarceration experience and the ongoing relevance of civil liberties.

 Kozue Matsumoto, a CalArts graduate, is a Japanese koto and shamisen player whose work spans both traditional and contemporary forms.
-She has performed internationally and contributed to major projects including Shogun (Hulu/Disney) and Ghost of Tsushima (Sony).
+She has performed internationally and contributed to major projects, including Shogun (Hulu/Disney) and Ghost of Tsushima (Sony).

 Sara Sithi‑Amnuai is a Los Angeles–based trumpeter, composer, and creative technologist.
 A CalArts MFA graduate, she developed Nami, a custom glove interface that blends gesture with live trumpet performance.